mockcube/mockcube/README.md

 - 👋 Hi, I’m @mockcube
 - 👀 I work with tensorflow and keras to build machine learning models
-- 🌱 I’m currently learning web development using the MEAN stack
+- 🌱 I’m currently working on web development using the MEAN stack as well as Django python
 - 💞️ I love working on data science, computer vision and machine learning projects
 - 😎 I'm part of the effort to code our world one line at a time
 - 📫 How to reach me jorgehaniel1@gmail.com